fsharp/fslang-design/FSharp-4.1/FS-1009-mutually-referential-types-and-modules-single-scope.md

 Most programmers now grow up with the expectation that all declarations within a C# assembly or Java package can be mutually referential.
-Anecdotal evidence supports the claim that some C# and Java developers reject F# because it requires declaration ordering, though many who perservere come to love that feature.
+Anecdotal evidence supports the claim that some C# and Java developers reject F# because it requires declaration ordering, though many who persevere come to love that feature.

 However, there are reasons why full-assembly-recursion, by itself, would a problematic addition for F#, even if optional:
 * If implemented in isolation, it would be seem to change a key characteristic of F# coding (the avoidance of spaghetti frameworks).